ralic/pyvdp/README.rst

 Documentation
 +++++++++++++

-A thorough documentation is located in docs/
+A thorough documentation is located at <www.pyvdp.org>.

 +++++++++
 Questions